 Even though they are considered weeds, dandelions are a quintessential sign of summer.
 Once popular as a food (or wine) item, dandelions have seen a surge in popularity as an edible treat for salads, wine or jellies.
-This recipe for dandelion jelly is the perfect combination of floral, sweet and slightly bitter.
-Just be sure you harvest dandelions that have not been sprayed!Jump to Recipe Print Recipe
+This recipe for dandelion jelly (and elderflower liqueur) is the perfect combination of floral, sweet and slightly bitter.
+Just be sure you harvest dandelions that have not been sprayed!Jump to Recipe

 By Tesla Stainbrook.
 This post may contain affiliate links.
 See Disclosure

 As a kid, growing up on a 23-acre farm, I was always trying to “make” different products.
 For example, when I was 7 I tried to make bread out of grasses (yellow nutsedge and quickgrass- look them up, I’m sure you’d be convinced they were wheat when you were seven!).